Functions to be used in fabfiles and other non-core code, such as run()/sudo().

 Check for given keys in the shared environment dict and abort if not found.

 Positional arguments should be strings signifying what env vars should be checked for.
 If any of the given arguments do not exist, Fabric will abort execution and print the names of the missing keys.

 The optional keyword argument used_for may be a string, which will be printed in the error output to inform users why this requirement is in place. used_for is printed as part of a string similar to:

 "Th(is|ese) variable(s) (are|is) used for %s"

 so format it appropriately.

-The optional keyword argument provided_by may be a list of functions or function names or a single function or function name which the user should be able to execute in order to set the key or keys; it will be included in the error output if requirements are not met.
+The optional keyword argument provided_by may be a list of functions or function names which the user should be able to execute in order to set the key or keys; it will be included in the error output if requirements are not met.